DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc O - Dinner with the Devil.md

 This area is largely as described in <span class="citation">K15.
 Chapel (p.
 57)</span>, <span class="citation">K16.
 North Chapel Access (p.
 58)</span>, <span class="citation">K17.
 South Chapel Access (p.
 58)</span>, <span class="citation">K18.
 High Tower Staircase (p.
 58)</span>, <span class="citation">K29.
 Creaky Landing (p.
 62)</span>, and <span class="citation">K28.
 King’s Balcony (p.
 62)</span>.

-However, remove the remains of Gustav Herrenghast and the *Icon of Ravenloft* (renamed in this guide as *Icon of Dawn's Grace*) from the Chapel.
+However, remove the remains of Gustav Herrenghast and the *Icon of Ravenloft* (renamed in this guide as the *Icon of Dawn's Grace*) from the Chapel.
 In addition, remove any reference to these remains, the *Icon of Ravenloft*, and the “piercing shaft of light" from this area’s description.
 In addition, remove the two **Strahd zombies** from the King’s Balcony.

 Upon entering the chapel, Strahd reminisces aloud: “I recall the day Prefect Ciril Romulich first dedicated this sacred hall to the glory of the Morninglord.
 Each man and woman had such faith in the power of his consecration—yet behold what it has become."
 He shakes his head, then asks the players, curiously: “What is it that you have faith in?"